 Scooped: An Ice Cream Trail

 Cumberland Valley is a dream destination for ice cream lovers, and there are plenty of other places to find this cooling treat!
-Find a full list of fun ice cream stops here and check out the seasonal Cumberland Valley Ice Cream Trail passport (late May through Labor Day).
+Check out the seasonal Cumberland Valley Ice Cream Trail, sign up for the free mobile passport, and earn prizes. (late May through Labor Day).

 Tapped: A Maple Trail